06smile/hello-world/README.md

 # hello-world
-assignment

 Hello!
-This is course assignment.
+This is a course assignment.

+I am confused but I am learning happily.